It’s that time of year…when the tech world is talking about trends to follow in the year to come.

 - Adapt and thrive in a largely remote environment—both in where and how they work, as well as what they design and who they design for

-- Pay even greater attention to users’ behaviors and values
+- Pay even greater attention to users’ behaviours and values

 - Find new and scalable ways to personalize experiences for users